‘Heroic’ actions of train employee and driver saved many lives in England stabbing attack, police say

 Armed police officers were seen running down the platform at the station, evacuating passengers while looking to neutralize any ongoing threat, the UK’s PA Media news agency reported.

 Train driver Andrew Johnson told ITV News: “I was only doing my job.
 It was my colleague who is in hospital who was the brave one.”
-Johnson, from Peterborough, is reported by British media to have served in the Royal Navy for 17 years.
+Johnson, from Peterborough, served in the Royal Navy for 17 years, according to LNER.

 Johnson has been praised for remaining calm as the attack unfolded and choosing not to make an emergency stop between stations, where it would have been more difficult for authorities to respond.
 Instead, the swift decisions by Johnson and the signaler enabled the train to be stopped at Huntingdon; the next opportunity would have been a station seven minutes further down the line.